 Almost any Baltimore personal injury lawyer will tell you that PIP benefits are 'no-fault', 'first-party' insurance benefits.
-'No-fault' means that you get if injured in an automobile accident, them no matter what the blame for the accident is.
-[Now, you can't collect if you intentionally caused the accident, or if you were committing a felony that led to the accident.]
-'First-party' means that it is your insurance.
+'No-fault' means that if you get injured in an automobile accident, then no matter what the cause of the accident is, you receive the benefits.
+Now, you can't collect if you intentionally caused the accident, or if you were committing a felony that led to the accident.
+But if you run off the road and hit a tree, or strike the rear end of the car in front of you, or are hit by another vehicle, the result is the same: you get the benefits you purchased with your premiums 'First-party' means that it is your insurance.

 - The minimum coverage is $2500 and your insurer has to offer it to you

 - You must decline it in writing if that is your choice

 - The coverage pays your reasonable and necessary medical expenses, up to the limit, and/or

 - The coverage pays 85% of your lost wages, up to the limit

 Most insurers tend not to challenge the wage loss benefits but frequently refuse to pay, or reduce, the medical charges of some medical providers.

 -This Article was updated by Eric Kirk on 5/21/19.